 You can eat and shop.
 Tropical World has it’s own cafe, across the road is a nice pub and Roundhay Park is a perfect place for a picnic, or try the cafes there.

 There’s so much to do in the area.
 You can really make a day of it by exploring Roundhay Park which is one of Europe’s largest parks.
 There’s many playgrounds, cafe, ponds/lakes, woodlands and open landscapes, and old castle ruins which I really recommend you find!
 Read about that here.

 You can find Tropical World in Leeds at Princes Ave, Roundhay Park, Leeds LS8 2ER.

 3 Top Tips

-In warmer months, take a picnic and explore Roundhay Park.
+In warmer months, take a picnic to Roundhay Park.

-Do take time to explore at Tropical world; it isn’t huge so you can take your time looking at everything without worrying about fitting it all in.
+Do take time to explore at Tropical world; it isn’t huge so you can take your time looking at everything and just enjoying your time there.